-• Identification of cases and subsequent response:
+Identification of cases and subsequent response:

 - 1. A student may be checked for head lice due to a display of signs or symptoms or because of close contact with an active, known, case. - 2.
-If nits are noted, but live lice are not seen with visual observation, the student shall be checked with the Robicomb (unless medically contraindicated) if no live lice are found:

-- An information letter shall be sent home with the student at the end of the day. - The student may remain in school. - The student will be scheduled for a recheck in a few days. - 3.
-If nits are noted and live lice are seen visually or found with the Robicomb. - The student may remain in school. - The teacher will be informed in order to monitor head to head contact activities.
+If nits are noted, but live lice are not seen with visual observation, the student shall be checked with the Robicomb (unless medically contraindicated) if no live lice are found: - An information letter shall be sent home with the student at the end of the day. - The student may remain in school. - The student will be scheduled for a recheck in a few days. - 3.
+If nits are noted and live lice are seen visually or found with the Robicomb. - The student may remain in school at the discretion of the nurse. - The teacher will be informed in order to monitor head to head contact activities.
 A letter will be sent home at the end of the day requesting treatment before returning to school. - An attempt will be made to contact the parent by phone.
-If they choose to pick up the child early, it will be an excused absence. - The student is allowed, but not required, to take one day excused absence for treatment of lice. - The student may return to school as soon as a treatment has been completed. - The student should check in at the office on the day of return to confirm that treatment was completed.
+If they choose to pick up the child early, it will be an excused absence. - The student is allowed, but not required, to take one day excused absence for treatment of lice. - The student may return to school as soon as a treatment has been completed.